thecodeteam/presentations/opensource-the-rise-of-every-great-thing/presentation.md

 ![right](https://raw.githubusercontent.com/emccode/emccode.github.io/master/images/items/mesos-module-dvdi.png)

+^ The purposes of the module is to live on mesos agents to enable external storage to be created, mounted and unmounted with each task that is assigned to the agent.
+It leverages DVDCLI to enable any docker volume driver to be used without a docker container.
+It's a small part of the larger vision to deliver external storage and introduce cluster wide resource capabilities to the Mesos platform.

 ^ The next major release was 0.3 for mesos-module-dvdi.
 This was a big deal because this brings support for mesos volumes. so if you are using any framework with mesos such as hadoop, cassandra, or any other scheudlers, you can specify the native mesos containerization to bring volumes to the workload.
 Because previously we only supported the docker volume driver.
 We also adapted it versions 23, 24, 25, 26 which hopefully supports many of the wider spread versions being ran in the community.